LucasJMO/E6Plus/classes/Bard.md

 5   | 5   | 2 | 4 | 2 | Advanced Learning, Heroic Note +2 | 8/5 | 6/5 | 5/3
 6   | 6/1 | 2 | 5 | 3 | Song of Swiftness, Combine Songs, Power Song | 8/5 | 6/4 | 5/4

 **Weapon and Armor Proficiency**: A Bard is proficient with all simple and martial weapons.
 Bards are proficient with light armor, medium armor, and shields (except tower shields).
-A Bard can cast Bard spells while wearing light or medium armor without incurring the normal arcane spell failure chance.
+A Bard can cast spells while wearing light or medium armor without incurring the normal arcane spell failure chance.
 However wearing heavy armor or using a shield incurs a chance of arcane spell failure if the spell being cast has a somatic component.
 A multiclass Bard still incurs the normal arcane spell failure chance for arcane spells received from other classes.

 **Spells**: A Bard casts arcane spells which are drawn from the Bard spell list.
 He can cast any spell he knows without preparing it beforehand.
 To learn or cast a spell, a Bard must have a Charisma score equal to at least 10 + the spell level.
 The Difficulty Class for a saving throw against a Bard's spell is 10 + spell level + Charisma modifier.